• Home

 Can I mix different types of motor oil for recycling?

-Yes!
-Conventional, synthetic, and high-mileage oils can all be mixed together for recycling.
-The re-refining process handles all oil types.
-However, NEVER mix motor oil with other automotive fluids like antifreeze or brake fluid.
+Conventional, synthetic, and high-mileage oils can be mixed for recycling.
+Never mix motor oil with antifreeze, brake fluid, gasoline, or solvents.

 How long can I store used motor oil before recycling?